Ruby on Rails Developer (Microservices Architecture)

 The salary listed is annual (divide by 12 to get your monthly) and listed in MXN pesos.

 What are we looking for?

-An experienced front-end engineer to join the Placeit team.
+An experienced full stack engineer to join the Placeit team.

 Here is a little gif of the types of templates our users use us for currently (that will change soon with growth of new features)